Battle of Kirkhbulakh: Background

-Azad-Khan Afghan, the Khan of Tabriz had ended up in far western Persia many hundreds of miles away from his native land during the reign of Nader Shah.
+Azad Khan Afghan had ended up in far western Persia many hundreds of miles away from his native land during the reign of Nader Shah.
 Following the latter's death, he turned into a lone warlord, as well as a pretender to the Persian throne, looking forward to extend his dominion.
 He took advantage of the defeat of the Georgians against Haji Chalabi Khan.
-Putting his army under the command of a certain Mohammad Khan, evicted from Georgia earlier, the siege of Yerevan was ordered.
+Putting his army under the command of his vassal Mohammad Khan, evicted from Georgia earlier, the siege of Yerevan in the Erevan Khanate was ordered.
+The khan of Erivan appealed to King Heraclius of Kakheti and his father King Teimuraz of Kartli, offering to become their tributary in exchange for their assistance.
 Heraclius quickly assembled a small army and marched to lift the siege.
 Upon hearing about this, Azad-Khan abandoned the siege of the city, which was already devastated.
 According to Papuna Orbeliani's accounts:

-King Erekle, ordering his men to harvest the crops to deal with the hunger in the city, set up defensive positions at the narrow passage of the nearby village of Kirkhbulakhi (in some sources Kirbulakhi).

-Meanwhile, Azad-Khan had managed to assemble an 18,000-men strong army.
-He attacked Erekle's fortifications on 28 July 1751.
+King Heraclius ordered his men to harvest the crops to deal with the hunger in the city and set up defensive positions at the narrow passage of the nearby village of Kirkhbulakhi (in some sources Kirbulakhi).
+Meanwhile, Azad-Khan had assembled his army.
+He attacked Heraclius's fortifications on 28 July 1751.